pchristensenB/box-salesforce-uielements-demo/README.md

 ![Preview Box Content Explorer](/images/14-standalone.png)

-The Box Content Uploader component can take a folder Id at design time and display an upload UI component for the given folder.
+The Box Content Uploader component can take a folder ID at design time and display an upload UI component for the given folder.
 This can be included anywhere in your site

 ![Preview Box Content Explorer](/images/15-uploader.png)